 o UpCounsel does not make any kind of guarantee as to the legal ability, competence, or quality of the Consultant Users who may be listed on our Website.

-There is no cost for Legal Clients to post a job request on UpCounsel or use any of UpCounsel’s online tools or documents.
-A payment processing fee (e.g. credit card fee) may apply on invoices paid through UpCounsel.
+· There is no cost for Legal Clients to post a job request on UpCounsel or use any of UpCounsel’s online tools or documents.
+A service or processing fee (e.g. credit card fee) may apply on invoices paid through UpCounsel.

 · UpCounsel complies with the Digital Millennium Copyright Act’s safe harbor provisions.
 If you believe that materials located on or linked to by UpCounsel violates your copyright, you are encouraged to notify UpCounsel in accordance with UpCounsel’s Digital Millennium Copyright Act Policy.
 Please read more about UpCounsel’s DMCA Policy in Section 8 below.

 · UpCounsel may send you email as part of its service.
 You may opt out of email communications.
 Please read more about email communications in Section 10 below.